seoulrobotics/sensr_sdk/javascript/README.md

 # Javascript Guide

 This guide will show you how to use the SENSR output with Javascript using our SDK.
+## Prerequisite
+Before following the steps below, please make sure the SDK has been correctly deployed according to the instructions [here](../README.md)

+## Instructions
 We use NodeJS for these examples so make sure you have the dev environment set up.

 ```bash